Divorce and life insurance: the key points

 What happens to a life insurance policy ‘held in trust’ after divorce?

-• If the policy is written in absolute trust, it’s unlikely you can change the beneficiaries
+- If the policy is written in ‘absolute trust’, it’s unlikely you can change the beneficiaries.

-It’s possible to write a joint policy in trust, but this kind of policy isn’t usually taken out in this way.
+Talk to your divorce lawyer or the solicitor who set up the trust to see what your options are.
+It’s possible to write a joint policy in trust, but it’s not common.
 Typically, only single life insurance policies are written in trust.

 Find out more about writing life insurance in trust.